coder/docs/getting-started/developers.md

 description: Get started with Coder as a developer.
 ---

-This article will walk you through the process of getting started with a development project.
+This article will walk you through the process of getting started with a Coder workspace and a web development project featuring Node.js and React.js.
 You'll learn how to:

 - Connect and authenticate to your Git provider;
 - Create a workspace and add the files for a sample project that's available via